Welcome to the solar reviews centre

 Reading reviews is a very important part of researching a potential solar power or battery storage purchase.
 If you’re installing a system in Australia, then the experiences of other Australians who have made the switch to solar are particularly relevant.

 I’ve collected tens of thousands of reviews of companies and components over more than a decade, creating the largest solar reviews database in Australia.
-Whether you’re looking for opinions on installers or brands of solar panels, inverters or batteries, you’ll find them on SolarQuotes.
+Whether you’re looking for opinions on installers or brands of solar panels, inverters, batteries or EV chargers, you’ll find them on SolarQuotes.
 Learn more about how the ratings and reviews are collected here.

 Learn more about how we calculate the rankings here.
 NOTE: the ratings calculations below are based on the last 6 months.